Improving early childhood teachers’ understanding and use of instructional support for children from infancy to kindergarten.

 - Opportunities to collaborate and learn from other early childhood teachers and directors in the community.

-- Opportunities to learn from Local and National Experts throughout the year (for additional PD hours).
+- Opportunities to learn from Local and National experts throughout the year in partnership with the United Way of Tucson and Southern Az (for additional PD hours).

-- Optional monthly networking opportunities to connect with fellow members and further discuss session topics.
+- Optional monthly networking opportunities to connect with fellow members and further discuss session topics via zoom office hours.

-By the end of the year, members will be able to:
+By the end of the year, members will:

-- Understand the Instructional Support Domain of the CLASS assessment tool.
+- Gain awareness of the Instructional Support domain of the CLASS assessment tool.

 - Understand how nurturing the development of the 7 Essential Life Skills from Mind in the Making and the Habits of a Systems Thinker can lead to improved outcomes for children.

-Resource Materials: Each member will receive a journal for taking notes and responding to reflection questions.
-Throughout the year, members will receive various articles, copies of presentations, and handouts to support their learning.
+Resource Materials: Each member will receive a set of the Habits of a Systems Thinker cards, a copy of The Play’s the Thing: Teachers’ Roles in Children’s Play.
 Members are encouraged to join the ELEMENTS closed Facebook Group to connect throughout the year and share various resources.